saqibsafdar11/Bayesian-Optimisation-and-Hyperparameter-Tuning/README.md

 # Evaluate university admissions data to predict the chances of admission
 ## Bayesian Optimisation and Hyperparameter Tuning

+The UCLA University Admission Data Set was evaluated to see if the chance of admission can be predicated.

 The aim of the project is to learn how to optimise machine learning hyperparameters using the following three strategies:
 - Grid Search
 - Randomized Search